Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Baylor vs. Michigan State BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest between the No. 6 Baylor Bears (9-0) and Michigan State Spartans (4-5) going head-to-head at Little Caesars Arena has a projected final score of 76-71 (according to our computer prediction) in favor of Bears, who is listed as a slight favorite by our model.
-The game will start at 2:00 PM ET on December 16.
+Saturday's contest that pits the No. 6 Baylor Bears (9-0) versus the Michigan State Spartans (4-5) at Little Caesars Arena has a projected final score of 76-71 (based on our computer prediction) in favor of Baylor, who is slightly favored in this matchup according to our model.
+Tipoff is at 2:00 PM on December 16.

+Based on our computer prediction, Baylor projects to cover the 3.5-point spread in its matchup versus Michigan State.
+The over/under is listed at 144.5, and the two sides are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!